Trying to find the best travel backpack for you based on your budget? Then you’ve come to the right place!

 - The rubbery 1000D polyester outer shell is love-it-or-hate-it

-The Cotopaxi Allpa is my main recommendation if you’re looking for that ‘just right’ balance between features and value.
-Starting at $200, it’s not as expensive as the professional backpacks like Peak Design’s, but it still comes with all the features you’ll need — whether it’s for a quick weekend trip or an epic adventure.
+Starting at $200, the Cotopaxi Allpa is not as expensive as the professional backpacks like Peak Design’s.
+However, it still comes with all the features you’ll need — whether it’s for a quick weekend trip or an epic adventure.

 There are two different sizes: